jkMugabe/Challenge3-iReporter/README.md

 # Challenge3-iReporter
-iReporter  for Corruption and Bad service
+iReporter  for Corruption and Bad service to the appropriate authorities